tiprankstipranks

 Employment / Personnel - Risk 1

-Our success is dependent on maintaining a culture of integrity and respect, the resilience of our colleagues through changes in the working environment, and upon our executive officers and other key personnel, and misconduct by or loss of personnel could materially adversely affect our business.
+Our success is dependent on maintaining a culture of integrity and respect and upon our executive officers and other key personnel, and misconduct by or loss of personnel could materially adversely affect our business.

 We rely upon our colleagues not only for business success, but also to act with integrity and promote a culture of respect.
 To the extent our colleagues behave in a manner that does not comport with our company's values, the consequences to our brand and reputation could be severe and could negatively affect our financial condition and results of operations.
-The changing nature of the office environment, such as changes in the prevalence of remote and hybrid working and expectations regarding such arrangements, may result in increased costs and present operational and workplace culture challenges and difficulties in attracting, developing and retaining personnel that may also adversely affect our business.
-The market for qualified, highly motivated individuals with diverse perspectives and reflecting the diversity of our communities is highly competitive, with elevated levels of turnover in recent years, and we may not be able to attract and retain such individuals.
-We have and may continue to experience increased costs related to compensation and other benefits necessary to attract and retain such individuals, however the compensation and benefits we offer may still be viewed as less favorable than that offered by our competitors.
+The market for qualified, highly motivated individuals with diverse perspectives is highly competitive and we may not be able to attract and retain such individuals.
+The unexpected loss of key personnel could disrupt our business and have an adverse impact on our future performance.
 Changes in immigration and work permit laws and regulations or the administration or enforcement of such laws or regulations or other changes in the legal or regulatory environment can also impair our ability to attract and retain qualified personnel, or to employ colleagues in the location(s) of our choice.
 Our compensation practices are subject to review and oversight by the Federal Reserve and the compensation practices of AENB are subject to review and oversight by the OCC.
 This regulatory review and oversight could further affect our ability to attract and retain our executive officers and other key personnel.
 Our inability to attract, develop and retain highly skilled, motivated and diverse personnel could materially adversely affect our business and our culture.

 Supply Chain1 | 3.0%